snaplet/docs-old/docs/02-quickstart.md

 ## Sharing a snapshot

-1. Run `snaplet auth login`
+1. Run `snaplet auth setup`
 2. Create a project with `snaplet project setup`.
 A project is where snapshots are shared with your team.
 3. Run `snaplet snapshot share --message "My first snapshot"`
+4. Run `snaplet snapshot list`

+There you go!
 The snapshot is uploaded to your project and ready to be restored by your team.

 ## Restoring a snapshot

 1. Add the `.snaplet` folder to your repository.
 The Snaplet CLI uses the configuration to link your source code to a Snaplet Project.
-2. Invite members to your team [where]
+2. Invite members to your project at http://app.snaplet.dev
-3. Run `snaplet snapshot restore`
+3. Get them to install the CLI, accept the project invite, and run `snaplet snapshot restore`

 ## What's next...